 It is difficult for most people to be still and silent, and to meditate.
-This is because the difficult feelings that we have been avoiding with all of our busyness arise first.
-We rarely feel peaceful when we meditate because we have so much under the surface that wants to be felt.
+This is because the difficult feelings that we have been avoiding with all of our distractions busyness always arise first.
+We rarely feel peaceful when we meditate because we have so much under the surface that wants to be felt and accepted.

 There are ways to meditate, such as with mantras that serve to focus or force the mind to be silent.
 This kind of meditation is more of a trance or a controlling/numbing of what wants to arise into our awareness, rather than a sense of open awareness that is creatively game to feel everything.

 Repressed Feelings are Resisted Feelings

 Consider that most of the activity of our thinking and doing is designed to defend ourselves against resisted emotions.
 Emotions hold tremendous energy.
 Feeling your emotions as energy - without thinking about them or putting a story to them - is a powerful way to creatively accept whatever is arising in the moment.

 When anxiety comes up in the stillness there is usually a difficult feeling underneath the anxiety that we have stuffed, avoided or distracted ourselves away from.
 Anxiety most often indicates that something is arising from within that we do not want to feel.
 Repressed feelings are resisted feelings and they take a great deal of life force energy to continually push down.